 Look Mum, No Hands!

 Much like walking, reading and shitting your pants, the ability to ride a bike is a skill that most people master in childhood.
 From the moment stabilizers are removed and your father releases the back of your saddle like some cheesy American made-for-TV movie, we believe ourselves experts on two wheels.
 As such, here in Japan it seems that everyone is needlessly hell-bent on increasing the difficulty of a task that is, in actual fact, already as risky as putting your cock in a blender.
 Received a text from a mate wondering what you’re gonna have for tea?
 Why not reply whilst cycling.
-Don’t like the artist on your iPod?
+Don’t like the artist on your iPhone?
 Just scroll through your thousands of songs as you hurtle down Nishiki-dori.
 Typhoon has come to town?
 Then what better time to battle the wind and rain as you ride around holding an umbrella?
 Just received a text as you change songs whilst cycling in the middle of a storm?
 Ah, now that’s a challenge that no self-respecting Nagoyan could pass up.

 Sorry Baby, I Don’t Use Protection